Cantor’s First ‘Non-Denumerable’ Proof

 Georg Cantor published a proof in 1874 that the real numbers are not denumerable, that is, that there cannot be a list that can match every one of the real numbers uniquely to every one of the natural numbers.
 (Footnote:

-Georg Cantor, Über eine Eigenschaft des Inbegriffes aller reellen algebraischen Zahlen, Journal für die Reine und Angewandte Mathematik 77 (1874), pp 258-62
+Georg Cantor, PDF Über eine Eigenschaft des Inbegriffes aller reellen algebraischen Zahlen, Journal für die Reine und Angewandte Mathematik 77 (1874), pp 258-62

 English translation online at Cantor’s 1874 Proof of Non-Denumerability - English Translation.